 This content has been automatically translated from Ukrainian.

-KDR or KR (Kill-to-Death Ratio) in video games means "kill-to-death ratio" or "kill-to-kill ratio".
-This is a statistical measure used to measure a player's performance in many first-person shooters (FPS) and other genres where it is important to quantify their combat skills.
+KDR or KR (Kill-to-Death Ratio) in video games means "the ratio of kills to deaths" or "the ratio of killed to killings".
+It is a statistical measure used to assess a player's success in many first-person shooters (FPS) and other genres where it is important to quantitatively evaluate their combat skills.

-The KDR is calculated by dividing the player's total kills by the total deaths.
+KDR is calculated by dividing the total number of kills by the total number of deaths.
 For example, if a player has 100 kills and 50 deaths, their KDR will be 2:1 or 2.0.
-This means that he kills twice as much as he dies.
+This means they kill twice as much as they die.

-KDR is often used to compare players' skills, as well as a metric for determining the level of competence in multiplayer games.
-A high KDR can indicate an experienced player, as he is able to effectively destroy enemies in the game and loses less.
-However, it is worth noting that KDR is not the only indicator of a player's skills, and it is important to consider other factors such as strategy, team play, collaboration, etc.
+KDR is often used to compare player skills, as well as a metric to determine the level of competence in multiplayer games.
+A high KDR may indicate an experienced player, as they are able to effectively eliminate enemies in the game and die less often.
+However, it is worth noting that KDR is not the only indicator of a player's skills, and it is important to consider other factors such as strategy, teamwork, cooperation abilities, and so on.

 This post doesn't have any additions from the author yet.